 - 4 cups coconut milk

-- 4 cups chicken broth (or other broth.
-See Recipe Notes for alternatives)
+- 4 cups broth (chicken, beef, or vegetable broth.
+See Recipe Notes for options)

 - 3 teaspoons salt or to taste